SarvarKh/ofn-wiki/Orientation.md

 The system is designed to create space for ultra-flexibility in how local farms and food enterprises might self-organise to connect, trade and move food.
 It is being designed and tested to work with our network of farmers, food coops, CSAs and others in Melbourne - however we have taken care to implement structures that will give others maximum flexibility to adapt to local context and relationships elsewhere.

+If you want to see where things are really up to, check out the staging servers staging1.openfood.com.au (order cycles turned off) staging2.openfood.com.au (order cycles turned on)

 ## Technology Stack <a id="TechStack">

 *  Rails 3.x